 The strength of your Wei Qi is determined by your parents, your diet and your treatment of your body.
 Our original Qi is passed on to us from our mother and resides in the Kidney.
 If your mother wasn’t particularly healthy or was very stressed during pregnancy, your original Qi may have suffered.
 Some people are born with weak immune systems and diseases such as Asthma.

 When we eat healthy, easy to digest foods, our body (the Spleen) transforms the food into Nutritive and Wei Qi.
 Nutritive Qi travels through the muscles and the Chinese acupuncture meridians.
 One component of keeping our immune system healthy is through consuming proper nutrient rich foods.
 Warm foods such as cooked vegetables and bone broth should be a staple in your diet to fight illness.
+Taking regular health supplements that facilitate digestive function and help the body improve nutrient absorption might also aid in keeping the body healthy and avoid disease.
+Supplements by companies like ActivatedYou are holistic and plant-based, designed to bring the body back to its original vitality, or revive our Qi in a way.
+However, it is still important to understand them better through research and reading activatedyou supplement reviews before consuming them.

 Over-working and over-exercising and lack of sleep can use up Qi and leave you drained.
 Draining your Qi will weaken your ability to protect yourself from these external invasions.
 Keeping covered up and warm will also protect you from catching colds and flus.
 The idea that wind can enter the body, especially when combined with cold, leads us to recommend that you wear scarves and hats especially when it is windy.
 The neck is especially vulnerable to wind cold attacks.